-In personal injury cases, it’s important to understand how defendants typically approach a lawsuit.
-In many cases, the defendants will have insurance companies, and, because the insurance companies are typically at risk for payment, they will exert a strong influence over the course of litigation.
-When insurance companies are involved, they will almost never agree to pay fair compensation at the outset.
+In personal injury cases involving significant damages, understanding insurance company tactics in high-damage personal injury cases is crucial.
+In most cases, the defendants will have an insurance company.
+Because the insurance companies are typically at risk for payment, they will exert a strong influence throughout litigation.
+Insurance companies rarely agree to pay fair compensation at the outset when they are involved.
 Instead, their typical tactics include delay and denial.
-It is not in their best interest to pay today any amount that can be put off until next year.
+It is not in their best interest to pay today.
+So they delay any amount that can be put off until next year.
 Further, by engaging in denial on behalf of their client, they will usually seek to blame others for the cause of the accident, including the victim.

-In the following article, our Phoenix personal injury lawyers dive deep into how defendants and insurance companies act in cases with significant damages.
+In the following blog, our Phoenix personal injury lawyers dive deep into how defendants and insurance companies act in cases with significant damages.

 The Continuous Cost-Benefit Calculations Done by Insurance Companies

 As litigation progresses, insurance adjustors are in a continuous cost/benefit mode.
-In most instances where liability will likely be found against their insured, they try to end a case for the lowest cost possible.
+Insurance companies seldom agree to pay fair compensation at the outset when they are involved.
 They must weigh the continuing cost of paying lawyers and other experts against their chance of winning at trial.

 Will the Plaintiff’s Lawyer Take the Case to Trial?

-Insurance companies know well the attorneys who take cases to trial, and those who have outstanding trial skills and who have recovered multi-million dollar verdicts on behalf of their clients.
+Insurance companies know well the attorneys who take cases to trial and those who have outstanding trial skills and who have recovered multi-million dollar verdicts on behalf of their clients.
 They also know that many plaintiff lawyers have never had to take a case to trial, despite having practiced for years or even decades.
+Navigating the complexities of insurance company tactics in high-damage personal injury cases requires skilled legal representation.

 A reasonable supposition is that outstanding trial lawyers with many successful verdicts will be able to achieve much higher pre-trial settlements than lawyers who have never taken cases to trial, as the ultimate factor for insurance companies in settling a case is the risk that the lawyer will take a case to trial, and that the lawyer will obtain an award much higher than an amount offered in settlement.